 At St Martin-in-the-Fields, we are proud of the vocal ensembles that are nurtured within our walls.
-Our liturgical music making is led by our Choir, Occasional Singers and Children’s Voices.
+Our liturgical music making is led by our Choir, Community Choir and Children’s Voices.
 We have two choral training programmes, our Choral Scholarship scheme and St Martin’s Voices Fellowship programme.
 Our programme of cultural activity is led by our professional vocal ensemble St Martin’s Voices.
 St Martin’s Chorus perform at many of our choral concerts.

 The Choral Scholars of St Martin-in-the-Fields have an essential musical role at St Martin-in-the-Fields.
 Each year up to ten scholars – many of whom are music college students or graduates – are appointed to sing at midweek services at St Martin’s during term time.
 They also gain concert experience through our lunchtime and evening concert series, and benefit from an extensive programme of training in different aspects of church and choral music.

 St Martin’s Chorus is the newest choral ensemble at St Martin-in-the-Fields, founded in April 2015.
 It is a voluntary chamber choir, drawing from a pool of around thirty singers, that performs concerts of both major choral works and more intimate, small-scale works.
 We are currently accepting applications for our Choral Scholarship 2021-22.

 The Children’s Voices of St Martin-in-the-Fields was formed in 2014 and has quickly become an integral part of the St Martin’s musical community.
 This choir of 7-13 year-olds has joined our existing ensembles to regularly enhance our music-making at church services and concerts whilst providing invaluable musical training for its young singers.